 I have never had so much fun working on a pattern or been so excited for a pattern release as I was with the Once Upon a Pattern!
 It was such a fun process from planning all the options and sewing up test versions, to watching my daughter’s face light up when she saw them, and seeing all the amazing creations the testers made.
 And now I look forward to seeing what all of you make with it.

 Here’s a bit more info: The pdf pattern comes in sizes 12mo (19″ chest) to 12yrs (30″ chest) and has so many options; from different necklines to sleeves, different skirts and lengths, and harem pants.
 Then it also includes a boat load of add ons like seashell and leaf overlays, bertha and Medici collars, swags, split front, peplum, and more!
-You can create so many costumes, not just princesses, but witches, super heroes, tv characters, etc. If you purchase during the month of October you will receive the Imagine dress up set free.
+You can create so many costumes, not just princesses, but witches, super heroes, tv characters, etc. You can also bundle with the Imagine pattern.
 This set includes a bunch of fun accessories like gloves, boot covers, capes, fairy wings, witch hat, and petticoat.
 The Imagine PDF can also be purchased separately.

 I made a few versions during testing and bought fabric to make a few more that I haven’t finished yet.
 It’s just so fun!
 The Elsa dress is probably my favorite, or maybe it’s tied with Rapunzel.
 All of the fabrics came from Joann Fabrics with the exception of the back bodice which came from Purpleseamstress Fabric.
 The bodice is the sweetheart with knit top style and the skirt is the A line version.
 The front is a woven fabric and the back is cotton Lycra.
 The skirt is satin, the cape is a mesh with snowflake detail with a second layer of tulle underneath.